Luna Rossa Prada Pirelli: 2004–2007: The third challenge

-After Alinghi's victory in the 2003 America's Cup, the competition moved to Valencia, Spain, for the first time ever in Europe.
+After Alinghi's victory in the 2003 America's Cup, the competition moved to Valencia, Spain, for the first time in Europe.
 Luna Rossa was the first of the 12 participating teams to set up a base in Valencia, with a restructured team compared to the previous two campaigns.
 Now competing as Luna Rossa Challenge with Telecom Italia as an additional sponsor, the team challenged on behalf of the Yacht Club Italiano, based in Genoa, one of the oldest yacht club in the Mediterranean.
 The sailing team was enriched with new members, most notably Jimmy Spithill as helmsman, while Francesco de Angelis remained skipper.

 The team built two new IACC yachts for the campaign, ITA-86 and ITA-94, the latter of which raced in the 2007 Louis Vuitton Cup.
-After ranking third in the Round Robin stage, winning 16 out of 20 races, the team beat BMW Oracle Racing 5-1 in the semi-finals.
-Luna Rossa then lost 5-0 in the Louis Vuitton Cup finals against Emirates Team New Zealand.
+After ranking third in the Round Robin stage, winning 16 out of 20 races, the team beat BMW Oracle Racing 5–1 in the semi-finals.
+Luna Rossa then lost 5–0 in the Louis Vuitton Cup finals against Emirates Team New Zealand.